 Before Traveling to France

-- Send your vaccination certificate to Cheryl Fortier, Resident Director.
+- Send your vaccination certificate to Cheryl Fortier, Resident Director with “Vaccination Card” as the subject.

-- Send your signed waiver to Cheryl Fortier, Resident Director.
+- Send your signed waiver to Cheryl Fortier, Resident Director with “Waiver” as the subject.

 - Send your signed emergency form to Cheryl Fortier, Resident Director.